 Film, Photography and Sound Recording Permits

 Filming, photography and sound recording permits are considered in the order they are received.
-All applications must be completed in detail and returned with a $200.00 for the non-refundable application fee.
-Incomplete applications or applications returned without the application fee will not be considered.
+All applications must be completed in detail and returned with the permit application and non-refundable application fee.
 A minimum of two weeks is required to process an application and issue a permit.

 The application fee covers up to three hours of administrative time involved in such things as phone calls, correspondence, application review, project consultation, scheduling park staff, issuing a filming permit (when appropriate), and providing follow-up and billing.
 Administrative time over three hours will be billed at a rate of $65/hour.